About

 Best homemade bread loaf on a cutting board, with slices cut from it.

-Tips for making perfect homemade bread (homemade white bread)
+My best tips for perfect homemade bread (homemade white bread)

 Use a stand mixer.